rieckmann/summerschool_assignements/README.md

 If you compile the code without make please make sure to use the c99 standard, as the code contains some loops, that won't work in the default euler gcc/latest module.

+Only the first three assignments are processed in this repository.